THE HOTTEST TRUCK IN THE WORLD

 In 2020, Hot Wheels released their 1:64 version of the GMC Syclone and included a Marlboro version in their Premium "Car Culture Power Trip" collection.
 It is Number 5 of 5 in the series which also includes an 87 Buick Regal GNX, Plymouth Barracuda Hemi, Custom 72 Chevy Luv, and 2018 Dodge Challenger SRT Demon.
 Collectors have been able to find them in various stores such as Walmart, Target, and Dollar General.

 Both the JL and Hotwheels diecasts do not carry any of the Marlboro insignia logos.
-It is safe to assume this is due to both licensing and today's strict policy against marketing of tobacco products to children.
-Regardless of your age, it's hard to deny that these are some of the coolest diecasts available on the market, plus they are much more affordable than the full scale version!
+It is safe to assume this is due to both licensing and today's strict policy against the marketing of tobacco products to children.
+Regardless of your age, it's hard to deny that these are some of the coolest diecasts available on the market, plus they are much more affordable than the full-scale version!

 INDIVIDUAL TRUCK HISTORY

-- #2871 - Marlboro No. 4
+• #2871 - Marlboro No. 4

 Current Condition: CURRENTLY ABANDONED